This post was originally published August 2014. Text and images have been updated.

 - Bring a large pot of water to a boil.
 Cook pasta according to package instructions until al dente.
 Drain and set aside.

 - Place cauliflower in a large bowl with a couple tablespoons of water.
 Microwave for 10-12 minutes until tender, or steam it in a steamer basket.
 Test with a fork to make sure it's very tender.

-- Heat 1 tablespoon olive oil in a large skillet on medium-high heat.
+- While cauliflower is steaming, Heat 2 tablespoons olive oil in a large skillet on medium-high heat.
 Add onion and garlic and cook until translucent, about 5 minutes.

-- Place cauliflower, sauteed vegetables, almond milk, and lemon juice in a food processor and blend until smooth, about 2-3 minutes for a high speed blender, a little longer for a food processor.
+- Place cauliflower, sauteed vegetables, almond milk, and lemon juice in a food processor or high speed blender and blend until smooth, about 2-3 minutes for a high speed blender, a little longer for a food processor.
 Stop to scrape down the sides as needed.
 Season with salt and pepper to taste.

 - Heat an additional tablespoon of olive oil in the same large skillet on medium-high heat.
 Add squash and saute until lightly browned and tender, about 5 minutes.
 Add tomatoes and saute and additional 2 minutes until softened.
-Add cauliflower sauce and warm through, 2-3 minutes.
-Add pasta and stir to coat.
-Season with salt and pepper.
+Add cauliflower sauce and warm through, 2-3 minutes, then add pasta and stir to coat.
+Garnish with basil and parmesan cheese, if desired.